-Chapter Contents Overview of MachineShop Projects 22 Create a New Project 24 Open an Existing Project 29 Save a Project 30 Delete a Project 30 View Project Information 31 Edit a Project 33

-Overview of MachineShop Projects
+Overview of MachineShop Projects 22

+Create a New Project 24

+Open an Existing Project 29

+Save a Project 30

+Delete a Project 30

+View Project Information 31

+Edit a Project 33

-A MachineShop project is a collection of related files and applications that you create on a development system and download to a runtime system.
-The purpose of a project is to group all the necessary files for HMI, PC based logic control, and special user defined startup programs for a machine control application together under a single name.
-You can create multiple projects on the development system to maintain various configurations of a runtime system's tasks, but only one project can reside on a runtime system at one time.
+Overview of MachineShop Projects A MachineShop project is a collection of relations that you create on a development system runtime system.
+The purpose of a project is to sary files for HMI, PC based logic control, and defined startup programs for a machine contribute together under a single name.
+You can create the development system to maintain various runtime system's tasks, but only one project runtime system at one time. n and download to a o group all the neces- nd special user rol application multiple projects on configurations of a

-Creating a new project is very simple in MachineShop.
-Machine-Shop includes a New Project Wizard to guide you through the process of creating a project.
-Each project contains a specific set of files for running Interact applications and managing machine control programs.
+Creating a new project is very simple in Mac Shop includes a New Project Wizard to guide process of creating a project.
+Each project co of files for running Interact applications and control programs. e you through the ontains a specific set

-Project Directory Structure

-MachineShop stores all projects in the MachineShop subdirectory named Projects.
+Project Directory Structure MachineShop stores all projects in the MachineShop subdirectory named Projects.
 Each project contains its own subdirectory.
 For example, Interact projects are created and stored in the \PROJECTS\INTERACT directory, and MachineLogic projects are created and stored in the \PROJECTS\MACHLOG directory.

-The project directory structure is illustrated below:
+The project directory structure is illustrated by below:

-'''

 C:\MACHSHOP

 \PROJECTS

 \CONFIG

-\INTERACT
+\INTERACT \PROJ 1

-\PROJ_1

-\APPFILES
+\APPFILES ו

-Related files and

-\STARTUP

-applications that you
+\STARTUP Related files and applications that you

-\PROJ 2

-create on the
+\PROJ_2 create on the

-\PROJ_3

-development

-\MACHLOG
+\PROJ_3 \MACHLOG development

-system are stored
+/MACHLUG system are stored

-automatically in the

-\PROJ_1

-project

-\PROJ 3

-subdirectories.

-\TUTORIAL

-'''